AkshatSh/DPD/docs/blog_5.md

 #### Logistic Regression

 When analyzing the results of the `kNN` approach, we find that while most words are relevant, some of them are not.
-We suspect this is because the concept we want to capute (e.g. `Adverse Drug Reactions`) for our dataset may be similar in some dimensions and different in others, which could potentially cause the `kNN` approach to fail.
+We suspect this is because the concept we want to capture (e.g. `Adverse Drug Reactions`) for our dataset may be similar in some dimensions and different in others, which could potentially cause the `kNN` approach to fail.

 To overcome this instead we take all our positive words, and sample our negative words to create a training set.
 Where `w_i` has an embedding vector `e_i` and an associated label `l_i`, where `l_i = 1` if `w_i` is positive and `l_i = 0` if `w_i` is negative.
 We then create a training set where the input is `e_i` and the output is `l_i`, and train a logistic regression model.